damianhakert/damianhakert.github.io/source/posts/2017-03-17-demo-mastering-code-review-with-gitlab.html.md

 ---
-title: Demo: Mastering Code Review With GitLab
+title: Demo - Mastering Code Review With GitLab
-author:
+author: Emily von Hoffmann
-author_twitter:
+author_twitter: emvonhoffmann
 categories: concepts
 image_title: '/images/code.png'
 description: Code review shouldn't be a burden, it should make your team better and faster so you can keep delivering new features on time.